izmalkovv/carbook/terms.md

 We operate the mobile application CarBook: Car Maintenance Log, as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").

 CarBook is a mobile iOS application for car maintenance tracking and management.
 Users can register and manage multiple vehicles, log service records (repairs, oil changes, tire replacements, scheduled maintenance), track mileage and expenses, set maintenance reminders, and view cost analytics.
-The app uses AI-powered features including receipt scanning (OCR) via Google Gemini and OpenAI APIs to automatically extract service data from photos of receipts, and smart maintenance suggestions based on vehicle service history.
+The app uses AI-powered features including receipt scanning (OCR) via Google Gemini API to automatically extract service data from photos of receipts, and smart maintenance suggestions based on vehicle service history.

 You can contact us by email at artizmalkov@icloud.com or by mail to Hvardiitsiv-shironintsiv st. 23, Kharkiv 61153, Ukraine.